Sessions

 If there’s something you need to know that I’ve not included – simon [at] presentationgenius [dot] info“>just ask!

-Are there any freebies?
+Are there any extras and freebies?

 Yes!
 Everyone who comes to a live StoryMaking Session gets a free copy of the StoryMaking – the book (see it on Amazon here).
 You’ll also get an short A4 workbook to use during the session, so that all you need to bring is a pen 😉